techidaily/site-facebook/source/_posts/breaking-down-barriers-learn-these-30-social-acronyms-fast.md

 ## 30\.
 FOMO

  FOMO means "fear of missing out".
 The acronym FOMO is used in two contexts: to express that you don't want to miss out on something, or that you're missing out on something at the time.
 The feeling is often triggered by what you see others talking about online.
-Fortunately, there are[ways to prevent FOMO when using social media](https://www.makeuseof.com/ways-to-prevent-fomo-social-media/) .
+Fortunately, there are [ways to prevent FOMO when using social media](https://www.makeuseof.com/ways-to-prevent-fomo-social-media/) .

 ## Never Get Left Behind